mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/overview.md

 ---
 ## The UI Library

-The UI Library, or UI controls Library, is the long strip of user interface controls just below the toolbar.
-It lists all of the UI control types that are included as well as [Assets](../images/), [Icons](../icons/), and [Symbols](../symbols/).
+The UI Library, or User Interface controls Library, is the long strip of user interface controls just below the toolbar.
+It lists all of the UI control types that are included as well as [Assets](../images/), [Icons](../images/#adding-icons-via-the-ui-library-and-quick-add), and [Symbols](../symbols/).
 The main goal of the UI Library is to let you add UI controls to the canvas, but you can also use it to see what's possible and to get inspiration for your wireframes.

 ![](//media.balsamiq.com/img/support/docs/bw/uilibrary.png)